wstoddard89/14-wordgame/README.md

 ### Deliverables

-- An app running on gh-pages, containing at least:
+- An app containing at least:
   - `index.html`
   - One or more CSS files (e.g. `css/main.css`)
   - One or more JavaScript files (e.g. `js/main.js`)